-Note: Use of the snapshot feature of the XVM Volume Manager requires a FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
+Note: Use of the snapshot feature of the XVM Volume Manager requires a FLEXIm license on IRIX or LK license on SGI ProPack 6 for Linux.
+For more information on LK, see the SGI ProPack 6 for Linux Service Pack 4 Start Here.